-The LightWave Server filesystem is the repository for all LightWave Server configuration data: it contains API ans Service definitions, Access Control Policies, Server Certificates, configured users and groups, and HTTP and diagnostic logs.
-The filesystem consists of four audited Enscribe files: FS00, FS00A, FS01 and FS02.
-A filesystem cannot be shared by more than one LightWave Server SERVER process.
-Refer to SUTILITY for more information about managing the filesystem.
+The LightWave Client file system is the repository for all LightWave Client configuration data: it contains API definitions, Server Certificates, configured users and groups, and HTTP logs.
+The file system consists of four audited Enscribe files: FC00, FC00A, FC01 and FC02.
+A file system cannot be shared by more than one LightWave Client Console process.
+Refer to CUTILITY for more information about managing the file system.

-You copy the LightWave Server filesystem by copying all of the FS0* files in the filesystem subvolume to a new subvolume.
+You can copy the LightWave Client filesystem by copying all of the FC0* files in the filesystem subvolume to a new subvolume.
 The preferred way to do this is by using the PAK and UNPAK utilities (or similarly BACKUP and RESTORE) since they automatically update alternate key file references.
 A move is a copy to a new location, followed by a delete of the original.

-Copy the FS files in subvolume $DATA.MYFS to $DATA.MYNEWFS.
+Copy the FC files in subvolume $DATA.MYFS to $DATA.MYNEWFS.

 Alternatively, you can use FUP DUP to copy the files, but you must manually update the alternate key file references.

-If you are copying to another NonStop system, note that the filesystem contains one or more server certificates (if installed) which contain information specific to the host name used to access LightWave Server.
-You may need to obtain a new server certificate for your additional system.
+The filesystem contains server certificates (if installed) which contain information specific to the host name used to access LightWave Client Console.
+If copying the filesystem to another NonStop system, you may need to obtain and install a new server certificate for the new system.